A Distribution Testing Approach to Clustering Distributions: Algorithms for 2-Clustering

 \end{restatable} \begin{proof} We establish this result by invoking LFHT multiple times, and using its sample complexity bounds given in Table 2 in~\citep{GHP23}.
 The full proof is deferred to Appendix~\ref{sec:multilfht}. \end{proof}

-We now present the Empirical Subset Weighting Tester ($\mathtt{ESW\text{-}Tester}$).
-This algorithm adapts the test proposed by \cite{ACLS+22}, which was designed to take in two sets of samples of size $s_1$ and $s_2$ from a distribution $D$ to determine whether $D=U$ or $\tv(D,U) \geq \varepsilon$.
+We now present the Empirical Subset Weighting Tester ($\eswt$) (the pseudocode can be found in Appendix~\ref{sec:esw_analysis}).
+This adapts the test proposed by \cite{ACLS+22}, which was designed to take in two sets of samples of size $s_1$ and $s_2$ from a distribution $D$ to determine whether $D=U$ or $\tv(D,U) \geq \varepsilon$.
 We adapt the test so that we can draw $s_1$ samples from $P$ and $s_2$ samples from $D$ to distinguish between $D=P$ and $D=U$.